How to exercise your rights

 - if there is a delay, the reason for the delay must be explained to you within ONE month of receipt of the request

-- must provide responses in writing in a concise, transparent, intelligible and easily accessible form, using clear and plain language
+- must communicate to you about the exercise of your right in writing in a concise, transparent, intelligible and easily accessible form, using clear and plain language

 - may refuse to act if your request is manifestly unfounded or excessive, particularly if the request is repeated